28Ritu/Orthogonal-Matching-Pursuit-Regression/README.md

 # Regression
-Regression Task on UCI Machine Repository in MATLAB
+Regression Task using Orthogonal Matching Pursuit (OMP) on UCI Machine Repository in MATLAB